cogsandsquigs/website/src/content/blog/i-almost-did-it.md

 description: All except 6...
 series: advent of code 2022
 tags:
   - status update
   - advent of code
 title: I almost did it!
+draft: false
 ---

 Aaaand i'm back!

 Sorry for the delay, as I've been really tired due to a lot of holiday planning stuff + AoC screwing with my sleep schedule a _lot_.
 Suffice to say, I feel pretty OK.